 Spanning 532 feet and requiring more than 20,000 tons of concrete, the former Capitol Drive bridge over the Milwaukee River was an imposing structure.
 The bridge was built in 1927.
 This postcard was mailed in 1946.
 Carl Swanson collection

 Vintage postcards can be odd.
-For example, why on earth would a visitor send the folks back home this picture of the 1927 Capitol Drive bridge?
+Why on earth would a visitor send the folks back home this postcard of the 1927 Capitol Drive bridge?

 Before answering that question, there’s a funny thing about this bridge.
-In a roundabout way, it saved the Milwaukee River from being partially filled in for a riverside roadway.
+In a roundabout way, it saved part of the Milwaukee River from being filled in for a riverside roadway.

 In summer 1931, four years after this bridge opened, Shorewood started dumping rubble into the river along on the east bank, south of Capitol Drive, with the intention of narrowing the river by 35 feet and building a roadway along the river.